 We like to maintain our equipment well.
 When it came to maintaining the LCS1240, it was easy to take it apart and clean the parts thoroughly.
 Putting the pieces back together was a piece of cake.
 We feel that any advantage a power tool can give is welcomed, and this was a big plus.

 The chainsaw will give you about 60 cuts before it needs to be set down for recharge.
-Recharge time is about 2 hours, which we think is long.
+The recharge time is about 2 hours, which we think is long.
 However, given the quality of the product, it is a trade-off we are willing to make.

 3. DEWALT DCCS620B 20V MAX XR Compact 12 in.
 Cordless Chainsaw